 - What is one thing we could do better to meet your expectations?

-Some questions to ask detractors following an NPS survey may include:
+Detractors: Questions to ask following an NPS survey may include:

 - Why would you not recommend us?

 - What could we have done to improve your experience?

 - Would you consider us again if your suggestions were instituted?

 It’s important not to rest on laurels; just because you had a great score on your initial NPS survey, doesn’t mean it will stay that way.
 To be sure you’re not losing promoters or gaining detractors, you need to continuously monitor your NPS.
 If you see it dipping – or worse, taking a nose-dive – send follow-up questions asking what went wrong and what you can do better next time.

 If you’re monitoring your NPS result closely, the next best thing to do to improve NPS results is to share the NPS data with your team.
 This lets them know whether they should pat themselves on the back—or begin considering ways to improve.
 Sharing NPS results also gets everyone on the same page so that together, the company can work toward a common goal of customer satisfaction.

 If a customer takes the time to complete your NPS survey and/or follow-up questions, you can take the time to thank them by letting: